Blakepd/VBA/README.md

 Remove Special Characters from String - Quick and easy loop to remove special characters from any string.

+Selenium VBA - Popular Python repository selenium now compatible with VBA.
+A quick example of how to use Selenium in VBA.
+Note you will need to download Selenium for VBA from the original repository, this is just another example of how to use it.
+Also, the repo is not up to date so if you use Python Selenium you will see a few features are not available as VBA selenium is out dated, but it still works nice.

 More to come soon!